samarrik/motion_signature/README.md

-# Talking Motion Signature of individuals
+# Talking Motion Signature of Individuals
 ## Usage

 ### Installation with extracted data (== using the data given by the author)